AlexIoannides/rust-playpen/the-book/ch4/README.md

-# Chapter 4 - TODO
+# Chapter 4 - Ownership and Borrowing Rules

+- Scopes;
+- Ownership;
+- Borrowing (with references); and,
-- TODO
+- Slices